-In the late hours of Thursday evening, SpaceX CEO Elon Musk made a bizarre declaration over Twitter.
+In the late hours of Thursday evening in August, SpaceX CEO Elon Musk made a bizarre declaration over Twitter.

 A tech billionaire acquiring nukes to smash into the nearest planet seems like a scrapped James Bond storyline, but Musk has previously claimed there’s scientific merit to the idea.
 The idea would be focused on heating up the stores of frozen carbon dioxide in the planet’s poles, meaning humans could potentially move around Mars with just a breathing apparatus.
-Musk’s other idea is a giant, artificial sun that gradually releases the gas over time.
-Nuclear weapons sounds like a drastic idea, but compared to pulsating suns, it could be both faster and slightly more realistic.
+Musk’s other idea is a giant mirror made of satellites that gradually releases the gas over time.
+Nuclear weapons sound like a drastic idea, but compared to a giant mirror, it could be both faster and slightly more realistic.

 The optics are questionable, to say the very least.
 During a 2015 appearance on The Late Show With Stephen Colbert, Musk mentioned the same idea and Colbert responded with incredulity: “You’re a supervillain!
 That’s what a supervillain does!”

 But Musk, who once tried to buy intercontinental ballistic missiles from Russia to send mice into space, seems unconcerned about whether he comes off looking like an action thriller antagonist.